7 reasons to bring an entourage to open mic

 That social thrum of anticipation as a performer takes the stage feeds energy in through his ears, which he will gather and channel it into the song he’s about to share, perhaps for the first time.

-The shuffle of chairs and feet in between poems gives the poet a few seconds of space to breathe.
-And that just might keep her from hyperventilating, passing out, and knocking over the mic, which would create an ear-wrenching reverb and, worse, create a narrative of stage fright that might deprive the world of a strong and original poetic voice.
+The shuffle of chairs and feet in between performers gives the next poet a few seconds of space to breathe.
+And that just might keep her from hyperventilating, passing out, and knocking over the mic, which would create an ear-wrenching reverb or, far worse, a narrative of stage fright that might deprive the world of a strong and original poetic voice.

 4. Thank you for your feedback, whatever form it takes.